Santa Monica Election Litigation FAQ

 The court’s tentative ruling contained no explanation.
 Under California statutes and court rules, the City is entitled to have the court file a statement of decision explaining the factual and legal bases for its tentative decision.
 On November 15, 2018, the City filed a request for a statement of decision.
-The City’s request sets out in detail the many legal and factual issues the City believes the Court would need to resolve in arriving at a final ruling.
+The City’s request set out in detail the many legal and factual issues the City believed the Court would need to resolve in arriving at a final ruling.
 On November 26, 2018, plaintiffs filed their objection and response to the request for a statement of decision in which, among other things, they requested that the court delegate to them the drafting of the statement of decision.
-On November 28, 2018, the court issued an order granting plaintiffs request and directing them to file and serve a proposed statement of decision by January 2, 2019 (later extended to January 3, 2019).
+On November 28, 2018, the court issued an order granting plaintiffs’ request and directing them to file and serve a proposed statement of decision and proposed judgment by January 2, 2019 (later extended to January 3, 2019).

-Does the City agree with the Court’s tentative decision?
+Does the City agree with the Court’s final ruling?